Fig and Mincemeat Christmas Bundt Cake – We Should Cocoa #52

 Luckily, this fig and mincemeat Christmas bundt cake is very easy to make.
 It can be prepared right at the last minute, which is an added bonus if you haven’t managed to get organised earlier on.
 I used what has become my go to bundt recipe as the base for this cake.
 It contains ground almonds, which always adds a certain touch of deliciousness to a bake.
 I finished off last year’s chocolate berry mincemeat and added the required figs to the mix.
 Job done.
 A bundt mould turns an ordinary cake into something special, not I hasten to add, that this is an ordinary cake.

-As I’m so behind this year and hadn’t managed to make my next door neighbours anything, I siphoned off some of the batter into muffin cases, so that they got their Christmas bake after all.
+I’m so behind this year and hadn’t managed to make my next door neighbours anything – until now.
+I cheekily siphoned off some of the batter into muffin cases, so that they got their Christmas bake after all.

 I’d like to wish you all a Very Merry Christmas.